 Location, Location… Changing Your Floor Plan Options

-Choose A Floor Plan That Works With Your Budget Now.
+Pick A Floor Plan Now That Works Your Budget.

 Bring Your Family Along With You When Choosing A Floor Plan.